-What should I do if I Have a Problem with My Well?
+What should I do if I have problems with my well?

 If you suspect you have a problem with your well water or your well water test results shows unacceptable levels of bacteria, stop using the water and contact your local public health office.